 Modern families may have a variety of different makeups, but many will have one thing in common: young children.
 Childcare benefits are critical to employees with children.

-To help employees balance the demands of both their jobs and personal lives, childcare benefits provide extra assistance to help add stability when juggling work and family responsibilities.
+To help employees balance the demands of both their jobs and personal lives, childcare benefits provide extra assistance for juggling work and family responsibilities.

 This benefit is especially important to working women.
 Nearly half of professional women will drop out of the workforce within the first year of having a baby, citing childcare reasons as the top indicator.